YggdrasiI/rss2html/README.md

 Background daemon to convert RSS Feeds into HTML pages.
 Presentation of data is similar to Firefox's variant.

-A list of users and a list of actions can be defined.
+The usage of the web interface can be protected by a list of users/passwords.
-Then, authenticated users can trigger commands for media files in RSS feed.
+Authenticated users can trigger commands for media files of a RSS feed, e.g. for downloading it.
+See *Adding action handlers to feeds* for instruction how to add own commands.

 ## Requires

 Python >= 3.8
-For a list of required packages: see setup.cfg
+List of required packages: See pyproject.toml
-For virtual environments: python3-venv

 ## Installation and start